monkins1010/Verusguideassets/VerusPay Installation Guide.md

 As soon as the droplet is created your website will be available on the internet at  http://<<your_ip_of_your_droplet>>

+You will be greeted with a website asking you for your launguage, choose you luange then fillin the form below

 #### Logging into your website with MobaXterm for the first time